opensensor.space

 Architecture Overview

-This reference implementation uses environmental sensors, but the pattern works for any IoT data source.
+The pattern works for any IoT data source.
 Explore the data structure using DuckDB:

 SUMMARIZE